-Grant decisions for the Literature Fellowships: Prose category are expected to be announced by December 2013.
+Grant decisions for the Literature Fellowships: Poetry category are expected to be announced by e-mail in December 2017.

 General Terms & Conditions